-During the plane’s ascent or descent, the air pressure around you changes faster than the air inside your ears.
-They say all you need to do to equalize the pressure is to yawn or chew something.
+During the plane’s ascent and descent, the air pressure around you changes faster than the air inside your ears.
+They say that all you need to do to equalize the pressure is to yawn or chew on something.

 Accidentally falling asleep through the pressure change might make it harder to equalize the pressure, harder on your ears and discomfort if you’re prone to that sort of thing.

 Hold off on the sleep until your ears pop yo!

 3 | Turn off the air vent over your seat

 I love the feeling of a light breeze on my face through the entire flight and always open the air vents above my seat.

-Not only is the cooling breeze a good thing, but also I hear Doctors recommend the adjustable air over your seat be set to medium or high in flight so that any airborne germs can be blown away before they enter your personal zone.
+Not only is the cooling breeze a good thing, but I also hear that Doctors recommend the adjustable air over your seat be set to medium or high in flight so that any airborne germs can be blown away before they enter your personal zone.

 4 | Stay in your seat the entire time

-This can be prevented with simple movements in your seat or walking around the plane.
+This can be prevented with simple movements in your seat or by walking around in the plane.

 Simple stretches like raising your toes while your heels remain on the floor or raising your heels with your toes on the floor or flexing and relaxing your calf muscles and feet — can all help to get the blood flowing.

-It is important to move your legs, get up, stretch your legs or move around as much as possible.
+It is important to move your legs, get up, stretch and move around as much as possible.